 So, how do leading organizations do it to achieve competitive edge?

 Successful organizations start with a business objective that’s supported with a robust data strategy.
-We’re seeing some of the best organizations groom data science teams who can apply big data, including machine learning, to business problems.
+We’re seeing some of the best organizations groom data science teams who can apply big data – through machine learning – to solve business problems.
 In fact, Bain research shows that leading companies are 3.2X more likely to have the right analytics talent embedded in marketing.
 3

-There’s so much more we can do with data – which certainly is important for the future of marketing.
-From making smarter business decisions, improved processes, and understanding our customers, one thing is certain – the singular goal of propelling forward.
+There’s so much more we can do with data – from making smarter business decisions, improving processes, and better understanding our customers.
+One thing is certain – the singular goal of propelling forward.

 We are at the fifth mindstep which he described in his book, ‘Mindsteps to the Cosmos’